“We’re human beings, my son, almost birds, public heroes and secrets.”

 You’ve probably read hundreds of articles online, but only a few have impacted you greatly.

 Every time I’m tasked with creating a piece of content, I push myself to make the content impactful and memorable.

 In reality, some people are going to read what I write and forget about it.
 But I don’t think about that – at all.
-This reality only motivates me more to make what I write easily digestible, educational, and exciting – to the point where everyone who reads it is inspired by it.
+This reality only motivates me more to make what I write even better – to the point where everyone who reads it is inspired by it.

 Web copy should be informative and creative, never exaggerated.